Meadowlark

-Meadowlarks are New World grassland birds belonging to genera Sturnella and Leistes.
+Meadowlarks are grassland birds belonging to genera Sturnella and Leistes.

 This group includes seven species of largely insectivorous grassland birds.
 In all species the male at least has a black or brown back and extensively red or yellow underparts.

 List of species

 There is disagreement among authorities as to whether Lilian's meadowlark should be ranked as a full species or a subspecies.